Filing a Right-to-Know Request with the Town of Raymond

 Questions regarding this policy should be directed to town staff during regular business hours (Monday-Friday; 8:00 a.m. to 4:30 p.m.) at 4 Epping St. Raymond NH 03077.
 The actual text of the law is available here: www.gencourt.state.nh.us/rsa/html/NHTOC/NHTOC-VI-91-A.htm

-To better assist the public with RTK requests, the below information has been compiled from NH Revised Statues Annotated (RSA 91-A) and from the NH Municipal Association.
+To better assist the public with RTK requests, the below information has been compiled from NH Revised Statues Annotated (RSA 91-A), Board of Selectmen meeting vote and from the NH Municipal Association.

 Availability: Upon request for any governmental record reasonably described, the town will make available for inspection and copying any such governmental record within its files when such records are immediately available for such release.
 If the Town is unable to make a governmental record available for immediate inspection and copying, it shall, within five (5) business days of request, make such record available, deny the request in writing with reasons, or give written acknowledgment of the receipt of the request and a statement of the time reasonably necessary to determine whether the request shall be granted or denied.
 (RSA 91-A4, IV)

 Copies: If a computer, photocopying machine, or other device maintained for use by the town is used by the town to copy the governmental record requested, the person requesting the copy will be charged the actual cost of providing the copy.
-This cost is $0.50 cent per copy.
+This cost is 50 cents per page for the first 10 pages of B&W copies, and 10 cents per page thereafter.
 This cost includes copies of electronic information that has information requiring redaction.
 This is because the electronic information must be printed and manually redacted.
 No fee shall be charged for the inspection or delivery, without copying, of governmental records, whether in paper, electronic, or other form.
 A representative from the town will make copies of public records.
 To “copy” means the reproduction of original records by whatever method, including but not limited to photography, photostatic copy, printing, or electronic or tape recording.
 Records will never be handed over for copying or loaned out.

 Any information that exists in electronic format that does not have redactable information (i.e. information that would fall under exceptions of the NH Right-to-Know law), may be provided free-of-charge through electronic mail or the delivery of a portable hard drive that conforms to the town’s computer system (i.e. a USB flash drive).
 The requestor is responsible for providing the portable hard drive.

 If the record has information that must be redacted, the town will inform the requester of information of the cost for said information.
-At that point, the requester may amend their request to exclude that information or pay the $0.50 per copy cost.
+At that point, the requester may amend their request to exclude that information or pay the 50 cents per copy cost as stated above.

 Raw Materials and Working Documents: Raw materials (tapes, notes) used to compile official minutes are public records so long as they are retained.
 Preliminary documents are public documents even if they are not in final form unless they are exempt for some other reason (see exceptions list below).